ckeditor/ckeditor4/tests/plugins/uploadwidget/manual/skipnotification.md

 ## Skipping Notifications

-1. Paste or drag and drop an image into editor.
+1. Paste or drag and drop an image into the editor.

 ## Expected

-* No progress/success notification are shown.
+* No progress/success notifications are shown.
 * Image is changed to Lena (after ~4 secs).

-**Note:** This test use upload mock which will show you *Lena* instead of the real uploaded image.
+**Note:** This test uses upload mock which will show you *Lena* instead of the real uploaded image.